mcdemarco/the-new-kitchen-cookbook/soup/ipPotatoLeek.md

 ## Directions

-1. Prepare leeks in the usual way, season with salt and pepper, and sauté in oil (on the Sauté setting).
+1. Prepare leeks in the usual way, season with salt and pepper, and sauté in oil (on the Sauté setting) until limp.
 2. Add garlic and remaining spices and sauté 1 minute.
 3. Cancel Sauté and add all remaining ingredients except the sour cream.
 4. Close Instant Pot, seal vent, and cook at high pressure for 5 minutes with natural release.